Underdog (TV series)

 Underdog, also known as The Underdog Show, is an American Saturday morning animated television series that ran from October 3, 1964, to March 4, 1967, starting on the NBC network until 1966, with the rest of the run on CBS, under the primary sponsorship of General Mills, for a run of 62 episodes.
 It is one of the early Saturday morning cartoons.
 The show went into syndication starting in 1969.

 Underdog, Shoeshine Boy's heroic alter ego, appears whenever love interest Sweet Polly Purebred is being victimized by such villains as Simon Bar Sinister or Riff Raff.
-Underdog nearly always speaks in rhyming couplets, as in "There's no need to fear, Underdog is here!"
+Underdog always speaks in rhyming couplets, as in "There's no need to fear, Underdog is here!"
 His voice was supplied by Wally Cox.
-When appearing as Shoeshine Boy, he described himself as "humble and loveable"; possibly a tongue-in-cheek reference to "mild-mannered reporter" Clark Kent from the opening narration of the Adventures of Superman television series.
+When appearing as Shoeshine Boy, he described himself as "humble and lovable"; possibly a tongue-in-cheek reference to "mild-mannered reporter" Clark Kent from the opening narration of the Adventures of Superman television series.